mickael-kerjean/filestash-website/_posts/2020-07-06-ftp-from-the-command-line.md

 <span class="prompt">~/$ </span><br>
 </div><br>

-- Not connected error.
-Example and resolution:
+- the "Not connected" error.
+To solve it you need to reopen your FTP like this:
 <div class="terminal">
 <span class="prompt">ftp> </span>pwd<br>
 <span class="stdout">